-In order to ensure that implementation is in accordance with the approved Plan, the proponent is required to undertake ongoing monitoring of the site.
+In order to ensure that implementation is in accordance with the approved Plan, the proponent is required to undertake ongoing monitoring of the site for the duration of the management period (not less than 5 years as per SPP 2.6).
 For the purpose of keeping accurate records and tracking compliance with the approved FMP, a photo monitoring point(s) is/ are required to be established prior to the commencement of site works.
 This will be marked with a survey peg and will serve as the location from where photographic evidence of actions will be recorded.

 The implementation of the approved Plan should be monitored by the proponent and demonstrated through the provision of reports to the City.
-The frequency and level of reporting is to be agreed with the City through approval of the FMP and will be based on the amount and scope of work to be completed and the completion criteria to be met.
+Usually reports are supplied once a year following the spring monitoring event, however the frequency and level of reporting is to be agreed with the City through approval of the FMP and will be based on the amount and scope of work to be completed and the completion criteria to be met.